johanesalxd/mdm-gcp/README.md

 - **📓 [Batch Processing](./batch_mdm_gcp/mdm_batch_processing.ipynb)** - Complete 5-strategy pipeline
 - **📓 [Streaming Processing](./streaming_mdm_gcp/streaming_mdm_processing.ipynb)** - Real-time matching demo

+## 🧮 Vector Embeddings Strategy

+**⚠️ Important**: Vector embeddings are powerful but should only be **10-20% of your MDM strategy**.
+Exact and fuzzy matching solve 80% of problems at 1% of the cost.

+### Quick Guidelines
+- **Start Simple**: Implement exact + fuzzy matching first (solves 70-80% of cases)
+- **Measure ROI**: Only add vectors if they demonstrably improve match rates
+- **Batch Generate**: Use BigQuery for cost-effective embedding generation (10x cheaper)
+- **Right-size Weights**: Vectors should be 10-20% of total strategy, not the foundation

+👉 **[Read the Complete Vector Embeddings Architecture Guide](./VECTOR_EMBEDDINGS_ARCHITECTURE.md)** for production implementation details, cost analysis, and decision framework.

 ## 🎯 Key Features

 ### **5-Strategy AI Matching (Batch)**